-The return brief/proposal sets out what the landscape architect understands what the project entails (ideas, use requirements, etc), what the landscape architect will provide (scope and deliverables), who will assist in the design of the project (team/people), who else maybe involve consultant services (architecture, surveying, arborist, horticulturalist, engineers, water feature consultant, lighting designer, etc), the fee (how much the services will cost) and the possible program (the time it will take).
+The return brief/proposal sets out what the landscape architect understands what the project entails (ideas, use requirements, etc), what the landscape architect will provide (scope and deliverables), who will assist in the design of the project (team/people), who else may be involve consultant services (architecture, surveying, arborist, horticulturist, engineers, water feature consultant, lighting designer, etc), the fee (how much the services will cost) and the possible program (the time it will take).

 1C Project Understanding and Research

 After the client has accepted the proposal and there is a signed contract or understanding made (such as M.O.U. or L.O.I.) and prior to going to the site, the landscape architect will review the project.
 This includes the initial consultation notes, return brief/proposal and also have conversations with allied professionals including architects, engineers to gain an understanding of their ideas and scope.
 The landscape architect will also undertake some research including government requirements, local flora, adjacent area (uses, streets, etc).

 The landscape architect will undertake a site inventory and analysis usually using a survey plan (provided by the client or surveyor).
 This stage involves locating the site and the vegetation, reviewing the terrain, building/s, evaluating the current uses, environmental factors (site orientation, sun, shade, noise, wind, water, soil, etc).
 The landscape architect will also walk around the surrounding area to get some understanding of the local area (uses, architecture, vegetation, culture, etc).

 The concept design stage is when the landscape architect puts pen to paper (or stylus to screen) to develop the initial ideas for the project.